Schwartz-Lab-NU/NF1/README.md

 # NF1 Ephys Data
-For these experiments, we recorded from the three Alphas ganglion cell types in loose-seal cell attached configuration while present light stimuli of different diamaters (30 to 1200 um).
+For these experiments, we recorded from the three Alphas ganglion cell types in loose-seal cell attached configuration while presenting light stimuli from darkness of different diamaters (30 to 1200 um).
 We measured:
 - Baseline firing rate before the light stimuli
 - Peak firing rates (Hz)
 - Peak Spot Size: the size of the light stimuli which elicited the most spikes.